zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/ef-utilities.md

 ---
 PermaID: 1000006
-Title: Entity Framework Utilities - Learn New Methods to Extends EF6
+Title: Entity Framework Utilities - Learn New Methods to Extend EF6
 MetaDescription: Unlock the power of Entity Framework by discovering new methods to use with EF6.
 Learn to extend EF6 by adding some functionalities, such as batching.
-LastMod: 2023-02-22
+LastMod: 2025-06-19
 Tags: third-party-library
 ---

-# Entity Framework Utilities: Discover New Methods to Extends EF6
+# Entity Framework Utilities: Discover New Methods to Extend EF6

 ## Definition